Persistent Postural Perceptual Dizziness and cervical spine instability

 What are we seeing in this image?

 A patient with severe cervical spine instability.
-Instability here is shown as a neck whose bones are out of place and a lost natural curve.
-In the image, this person’s C1 (atlas) and C2 (axis) have floated some two inched to the front of the neck and from their normal optimal alignment.
+Instability here is shown as a neck whose bones are out of place and a lost natural cervical spine curve.
+In the image, this person’s C1 (atlas) and C2 (axis) have floated some two inches to the front of the neck and from their normal optimal alignment.
 How did the C1 and C2 float away like this?
 Cervical spine ligaments hold the vertebrae in place and help maintain the neck’s normal curvature.
 When the neck ligaments are weak, damaged, or torn they can not hold the vertebrae where they are supposed to be, the vertebrae then float out of place.
 What happens when the vertebrae become hypermobile and float away?
 The nerves, veins, and arteries that are connected to these vertebrae themselves suffer from significant stretching and compression.
 This includes the spinal cord, the vagus nerve, and the superior cervical sympathetic ganglion.
-Among the many things the superior cervical sympathetic ganglion and its nerve branches are responsible for is brain drainage, lymphatics, and blood supply.
+Among the many things, the superior cervical sympathetic ganglion and its nerve branches are responsible for our brain drainage, lymphatics, and blood supply.
 Please see my article Symptoms and conditions of Craniocervical and Cervical Instability.

 The cervical ligaments are strong bands of tissues that attach one cervical vertebra to another.
 In this role, the cervical ligaments become the primary stabilizers of the neck.
 When the cervical ligaments are healthy, your head movement is healthy, pain-free, and non-damaging.
 When the ligaments are suffering from degenerative wear and tear or excessive looseness or laxity that prevents the ligaments from holding the vertebrae together, the ligaments lose their ability to control the proper motion of your head.
 The head begins to move in a destructive, degenerative manner on top of your neck.

-The hunt for muscle pain, muscle spasms, and weakened neck muscles as the cause of Persistent Postural Perceptual Dizziness
+The hunt for muscle pain, muscle spasms, and weakened neck muscles is the cause of Persistent Postural Perceptual Dizziness

 Above we discussed the success some therapists had with Persistent Postural Perceptual Dizziness patients in helping their symptoms by getting the shoulder and neck muscles to relax.